TI-Tokyo/riak-docs-fork/content/riak/cs/2.0.1/cookbooks/configuration/reference.md

 <code>cs_version</code>
 </td>
 <td>
-he Riak CS version number.
+The Riak CS version number.
 This number is used to selectively enable new features for the current version to better support <a href="{{<baseurl>}}riak/cs/2.0.1/cookbooks/rolling-upgrades">rolling upgrades</a>.
 New installs shouldn't need to modify this.
 If you're performing a rolling upgrade, keep the original value (if not defined, Riak CS uses <code>0</code>) of the old <code>app.config</code> until all nodes have been upgraded.
 At that point, set to the new value
 </td>
 <td>